The Fifth National Umeshu Festival in Tokyo 2019

 26 – 29 April 2019

-You may already know “ume-shu” (梅酒, literally “plum sake”), specially if you are an aficionado of cooking and cocktails, or perhaps a regular of izakayas (Japanese-style pubs).
+You may already know “ume-shu” (梅酒, literally “plum sake”), especially if you are an aficionado of cooking and cocktails, or perhaps a regular of izakayas (Japanese-style pubs).

 Umeshu is a popular alcoholic beverage in Japan, made at home during the plum season or manufactured commercially.